danisztls/arc-neon/HACKING.md

 * Save `assets.svg` and run `make` (or `make -j$(nproc)` if you're in a hurry) from a terminal in the parent directory.

----

-### Contributing to the project

-The main purpose of this fork is to *maintain* the theme.
-This means that all major changes to the visual style should be avoided, unless there are very good reason for them.

-All contributions to the theme are appreciated, as long as they are useful and well implemented, and don't increase the maintenance load, or unnecessarily alter the visual style.
-If you're unsure about anything, or would like to work on some larger project, it's not a bad idea to open an issue for discussion before submitting a pull request.

-#### Sending pull requests

-Nicely split single-purpose commits, and clean and descriptive commit messages are greatly appreciated.
-Please abide by the following commit message guidelines if possible:

-* Prepend the first line of the message with a tag describing what part of the theme is affected, e.g. `gtk3:`, `cinnamon:`, `build:` etc. This makes the commit logs much cleaner.

-* Add a *full link* to the pull request you opened, or a related github issue at the end of the commit message for future reference.